huggingface/dataset-viewer/CONTRIBUTING.md

-# How to contribute to the Datasets Server?
+# How to contribute to the dataset viewer?

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.0-4baaaa.svg)](CODE_OF_CONDUCT.md)

-The Datasets Server is an open source project, so all contributions and suggestions are welcome.
+The dataset viewer is an open source project, so all contributions and suggestions are welcome.

 You can contribute in many different ways: giving ideas, answering questions, reporting bugs, proposing enhancements, improving the documentation, fixing bugs...